EasyNavigation/easynavigation.github.io/getting_started/index.rst

    ros2 run easynav_system system_main --ros-args --params-file ~/easynav_ws/src/easynav_indoor_testcase/robots_params/simple.params.yaml

-In another terminal, open RViz2:
+In another terminal, open RViz2.
+You can use the default configuration provided in `easynav_indoor_testcase`:

 .. code-block:: bash

-   ros2 run rviz2 rviz2 --ros-args -p use_sim_time:=true
+   ros2 run rviz2 rviz2 -d ~/easynav_ws/src/easynav_indoor_testcase/rviz/simple.rviz --ros-args -p use_sim_time:=true

 .. image:: ../images/kobuki_simple.png
    :align: center
    :alt: RViz2 with EasyNav loaded

-In RViz2, add the visualizations shown in the figure above.
-Make sure to set the **QoS** of the map topic to **Transient Local** so the map is correctly displayed.
+**Note**: In RViz2, make sure to set the **QoS** of the map topic to **Transient Local** so the map is correctly displayed.

-Once RViz2 is properly configured, you can use the **"2D Goal Pose"** tool (located in the top toolbar) to send navigation goals to the robot.
+Once RViz2 is open and configured, you can use the **"2D Goal Pose"** tool (located in the top toolbar) to send navigation goals to the robot.
 Click on a location in the map to make the robot navigate there autonomously.

 .. image:: ../images/kobuki_simple_navigating.png
    :align: center